defold/doc/docs/en/manuals/extensions-best-practices.md

 ## Writing native code

-In the Defold source C++ is used very sparingly.
-In fact, most code is very C-like.
-There is hardly any templates, except for a few container classes, due to the fact that templates both incurs a cost on compilation times as well as executable size.
+In the Defold source, C++ is used very sparingly and most code is very C-like.
+There is hardly any templates, except for a few container classes, since templates incurs a cost on compilation times as well as executable size.

 ### C++ version

 The Defold source is built with the default C++ version of each compiler.
 The Defold source itself uses no C++ version higher than C++98.
 While it is possible to use a higher version to build an extension, a higher version might come with ABI changes.
 This might make it impossible to use one extension in conjunction with an extensions in the engine or from the [asset portal](/assets).

 The Defold source avoids using the latest features or versions of C++.
-Mostly because there is not need for new features when building a game engine, but also because keeping track of the latest features of C++ is a time consuming task, and to really master those features will require a lot of precious time.
+Mostly because there is no need for new features when building a game engine, but also because keeping track of the latest features of C++ is a time consuming task, and to really master those features will require a lot of precious time.

 It also has the added benefit for extension developers that Defold maintains a stable ABI.
 Also worth pointing out is that using the latest C++ features may prevent the code from compiling on different platforms due to varying support.